dbry/audio-resampler/README.md

 ## Caveats

-- The resampling engine is a single C file, with another C file for the biquad filters.
+- The resampling engine is a single C file, with another C file for the biquad filters (now 4th-order) and another for the decimation.
 Don't expect the quality and performance of more advanced libraries, but also don't expect much difficulty integrating it.
 The simplicity and flexibility of this code might make it appealing for many applications, especially on limited-resource systems.
 - In the command-line program, unknown RIFF chunk types are correctly parsed on input files, but are *not* passed to the output file, and pipes are not supported.
 - The command-line program is not very restrictive about the option parameters, so it's very easy to